 9. Soft boiled Eggs: Take 5 eggs and pierce the wide end.
 Place in the egg holder and onto the base without the stainless bowls.
 Add 25 ml water to the base, cover, and let it steam until it shuts off.
 Place eggs in cold water right after cooking.
 This will take about 15-16 minutes.
 If you want the yolks runnier, use less water which equates to less cooking time.

 10. To peel boiled eggs easily: Tap eggs on the counter multiple times then gently roll between your palm and the counter, exerting gentle force.
 It will peel off like the photo above.

 11. Scrambled Eggs: Spray the bowl with cooking spray to make sure egg doesn’t stick.
 Lining with parchment works too!
-1 cup water in the base will be enough to cook 2 scrambled eggs in the small bowl.
+Cover bowl with foil.
+1 little cup water in the base will be enough to cook 2 scrambled eggs in the small bowl.

-15. Try not to open the Electric Lunchbox while it is steaming.
-I did it once and it took a lot longer to cook the food that I had to add another cup of water.
+16. Try not to open the Electric Lunchbox while it is steaming.
+I did it once and it took a lot longer to cook the food and I had to add another cup of water.

 I will add to this list as I find more useful tips.
 In the meantime, I will be trying to find time to cook in it more and share the recipes with you.
 Keep safe everyone!